 At first glance, every community might seem the same and blur together.
 That’s why it’s helpful to have a way to compare them.

-The questions give you a framework for differentiating one community from another so you can find the best fit for your older adult’s needs, budget, and personal preferences.
+There is an additional dementia care checklist with questions focused on key issues.
+These questions provide a framework for differentiating among communities, helping you find the best fit for your older adult’s needs, budget, and personal preferences.

 Recommended for you: